 In addition to the conservation and archival work, Knowsley Archives have been working with Comics Youth to introduce Jack’s diary and photographs to a whole new generation.
 A series of workshop sessions have allowed children and young people to explore the diary and the period and bring it to life in new artworks and comic book style pieces.

-Alongside the original diary and photographs, the exhibition will display artwork produced as part of the Comics Youth sessions and reproductions of portions of the diary and photographs, alongside information about Jack himself and the journey he undertakes in the diary.
+Alongside the original diary and photographs, the exhibition displayed artwork produced as part of the Comics Youth sessions and reproductions of portions of the diary and photographs, alongside information about Jack himself and the journey he undertakes in the diary.